DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Evaluation

 Before conducting the streaming tests, we first present the results when the encoder and decoder are quantized to 16-bit floating-point precision in Fig.~\ref{fig:quantization_image} and Fig.~\ref{fig:quantization_video}.
 The figure demonstrates that for both image and video transmission, the quantized encoder and decoder achieve nearly identical performance to the original 32-bit floating-point ones across different SNRs.
 This can be attributed to the inherent quantization limitations of the USRP's ADC and DAC, which dictate the overall system precision.
 Therefore, as long as the model's quantization bit width is not lower than the precision of the ADC and DAC, performance remains virtually unaffected.

 We next evaluate the real-time video streaming performance of \name.
+We select one representative sequence for visualization.
+The blurred curves represent the frame-wise measurements, while the solid curves denote the corresponding fitted trends for better visualization.
 Fig.~\ref{fig:stream_time} depicts the time gap between the completion of consecutive frame decodings at the receiver, where most gaps fall within 20~\!ms. For a 30~FPS video (frame interval of 33~\!ms), this gap satisfies the real-time playback requirement, validating the effectiveness of our dual-process framework.
 Furthermore, Fig.~\ref{fig:stream_msssim} presents the MS-SSIM of each decoded frame.
 The results show consistently high MS-SSIM values, providing initial evidence of \name's superior performance.
+Moreover, we evaluate the system using ten video sequences, each containing 100 frames.
+The average end-to-end latency is 2050 ms with the proposed dual-processing framework, compared with 2454 ms without it.
+For the latter case, the encoding, decoding, and transmission stages account for 1084 ms, 817 ms, and 553 ms, respectively.
+This corresponds to a latency reduction of up to 16.5\%, demonstrating the effectiveness of the proposed framework for low-latency video streaming.
 In the next section, we will further evaluate \name's performance.